Analysis | House Republicans spent more time faulting Trump than defending him on impeachment

 As the vote was taking place, Reps.
 Michael McCaul (R-Tex.) and Dan Crenshaw (R-Tex.) also put out statements rebuking Trump.

-McCaul said, “I strongly condemn the president’s rhetoric and his behavior,” and, “Let me also say, there very well may have been impeachable offenses committed leading up to, and on, that tragic day.”
+“I strongly condemn the president’s rhetoric and his behavior,” McCaul said, adding, “Let me also say, there very well may have been impeachable offenses committed leading up to, and on, that tragic day.”
 McCaul objected to a rushed process, but acknowledged that more could come out about Trump’s actions that might make him regret his decision, saying such things could “put me on the wrong side of this debate.”

-Crenshaw added that “we condemn the president for the words and actions which contributed to these events, and encourage every member of Congress to similarly condemn” and that “his actions were reckless.
+Crenshaw added that “we condemn the president for the words and actions which contributed to these events, and encourage every member of Congress to similarly condemn.”
+Crenshaw also said Trump’s “actions were reckless.
 No President should ever, among other things, promote clearly unconstitutional theories that risk the stability of our nation and, in particular, do so to the detriment of the peaceful transition of power.”

-Combing through the developments on the House floor, there were by comparison few Republicans actually willing to delve into what Trump did and when.
+An examination of the developments on the House floor shows there were by comparison few Republicans actually willing to delve into what Trump did and when.

 Rep. Tom McClintock (R-Calif.) qualified that he didn’t like Trump’s speech.
-But somewhat similar to Roy, he said that he was more concerned about Trump suggesting Congress could decline to accept the results of the electoral college.
+But, somewhat similarly to Roy, he said that he was more concerned about Trump suggesting Congress could decline to accept the results of the electoral college.
 And like Arrington, he suggested Trump’s words were simply freedom of speech.

-“If we impeached every politician who gave a fiery speech to a crowd partisans, this capital would be deserted,” McClintock said.
+“If we impeached every politician who gave a fiery speech to a crowd of partisans, this capital would be deserted,” McClintock said.
 “That’s what the president did.
 That is all he did.”

-Rep. Darrell Issa (R-Calif.) argued that Trump merely had “political Tourrette’s” syndrome, in that he says what’s on his mind without a filter and that last week was no different.
+Rep. Darrell Issa (R-Calif.) argued that Trump merely had “political Tourette’s” syndrome, in that he says what’s on his mind without a filter and that last week was no different.

 “Is he a clear and present danger?
 He clearly isn’t,” Issa said.
 “The president has acted substantially the same for four years.
 He has rallied his base, and he has, in fact, called for peaceful protest, as he did just a few days ago. … What happened last week was the result of anarchists who came loaded, prepared and with weapons.”